 Geneseo is a somewhat small city located in the state of Illinois.
-With a population of 6,538 people and two constituent neighborhoods, Geneseo is the 290th largest community in Illinois.
+With a population of 6,512 people and three constituent neighborhoods, Geneseo is the 291st largest community in Illinois.

-Being a small city, Geneseo does not have a public transit system used by locals to get to and from work.
+Geneseo is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Geneseo home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Geneseo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Geneseo include Irish, Swedish, English, and Belgian.
+The greatest number of Geneseo residents report their race to be White, followed by Asian.
+Important ancestries of people in Geneseo include German, Belgian, English, Swedish, and Irish.

 The most common language spoken in Geneseo is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Italian and Spanish.